 In September of 1984 a meeting between US Nation Cancer Institute and pharmaceutical company Burroughs Wellcome resulted in the eventual research and development of a failed cancer treatment drug AZT (Azidothymidine).
-The drug is not approved for use until March 1987, the cost of a year’s supply proposed to be as much as US $10,000.
+The drug was not approved for use until March 1987, the cost of a year’s supply was proposed to be as much as USD $10,000.

-Toxicity of the drug was a problem, and the initial dosing strategy was twice as high as the current day recommended dose.
+The toxicity of the drug was a problem, and the initial dosing strategy was twice as high as the current daily recommended dose.
 By reducing the dose many of the side effects could have been minimised.